CONSTITUTION OF REED CRICKET CLUB.

 BAR SUB-COMMITTEE / LICENSING / USE OF FACILITIES (HIRE):

-29. The purchase for the club and the supply by the club of intoxicating liquor shall be in the absolute discretion of a Sub-Committee of not less than three members being Members of the General Committee appointed by the General Committee for that purpose.
-In the event of any Member for any reason ceasing to be a Member of the General Committee, he / she shall automatically cease to be a Member of the Sub-Committee and another Member of the General Committee shall be appointed in his / her place.
+29. The purchase for the club and the supply by the club of intoxicating liquor shall be in the absolute discretion of a Sub-Committee of not less than three members being Members of the Committee appointed by the General Committee for that purpose, or elected at the AGM.
+In the event of any Member for any reason ceasing to be a Member of the Committee, he shall automatically cease to be a Member of the Sub-Committee and another Member of the Committee shall be appointed in his/her place.
 Such Sub-Committee shall in no way be restricted in freedom of purchase.

 30. No person shall at any time be entitled to receive at the expense of the Club or of any Member thereof any commission percentage or similar payment on or with reference to the purchases of intoxicating liquor by the Club; nor shall any person directly or indirectly derive any pecuniary benefit from the supply of intoxicating liquor by or on behalf of the Club to Members or guests from any benefit accruing to the Club as a whole and apart also from any benefit which a person derives indirectly by reason of the supply giving rise to or contributing to a general gain from the carrying on of the Club.